-Acknowledgements
+Funding

-We thank the administrative staff, research nurses and participants of the SWS for their contributions.
 This work was supported by grants from Medical Research Council (MRC) [MC_PC_21003; MC_PC_21001], Bupa Foundation, British Heart Foundation, National Institute for Health Research (NIHR) Southampton Biomedical Research Centre, University of Southampton and University Hospital Southampton NHS Foundation Trust, NIHR Oxford Biomedical Research Centre, University of Oxford and the UK Royal Osteoporosis Society Osteoporosis and Bone Research Academy.
 The work leading to these results was supported by the European Union’s Seventh Framework Programme (FP7/2007–2013), projects EarlyNutrition, ODIN and LifeCycle under grant agreements numbers 289346, 613977 and 733206, and by the BBSRC (HDHL-Biomarkers, BB/P028179/1), as part of the ALPHABET project, supported by an award made through the ERA-Net on Biomarkers for Nutrition and Health (ERA HDHL), Horizon 2020 grant agreement number 696295.
 KMG is supported by the UK Medical Research Council (MC_UU_12011/4), the National Institute for Health Research (NIHR Senior Investigator (NF-SI-0515-10042) and NIHR Southampton Biomedical Research Centre (IS-BRC-1215-20004)), the European Union (Erasmus+ Programme ImpENSA 598488-EPP-1-2018-1-DE-EPPKA2-CBHE-JP), British Heart Foundation (RG/15/17/3174, SP/F/21/150013) and the US National Institute On Aging of the National Institutes of Health (Award No. U24AG047867).
 RJM is funded by Health Education England (HEE)/National Institute for Health Research (NIHR) for this research project.
 For the purpose of Open Access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.

 1.1 Introduction

 Dual-energy X-ray Absorptiometry (DXA) is the gold standard for assessment of bone mineral density (BMD).
-In children, the sites recommended by the International Society for Clinical Densitometry (ISCD) for DXA assessment are whole body less head (WBLH) and lumbar spine [1, 2].
+In children, the sites recommended by the International Society for Clinical Densitometry (ISCD) for DXA assessment are whole-body-less-head (WBLH) and lumbar spine [1, 2].
 The usually stated rationale for exclusion of the head from the whole-body scan is that the contribution of the skull to whole body bone mineral content (BMC) and BMD is high, particularly in young children [3, 4].
-Furthermore, the relative contribution of the skull to whole body BMC and BMD reduces over the course of childhood, and thus exclusion of the head allows more accurate comparison of serial scans.
-However, it has not been established that WBLH BMD is superior to whole body BMD in fracture prediction [1].
+Furthermore, the relative contribution of the skull to whole-body BMC and BMD reduces over the course of childhood, and thus, exclusion of the head allows more accurate comparison of serial scans.
+However, it has not been established that WBLH BMD is superior to whole-body BMD in fracture prediction [1].
 The flat bones of the skull have a unique macro- and microarchitecture [5], and it has also been suggested that the skull is less responsive that other skeletal sites to stimuli that affect BMD [1].
 However, we have identified very few published data to support this statement [4, 6-8].
-We therefore assessed in a prospective mother-offspring cohort study whether the associations between anthropometric, body composition and lifestyle factors and BMD differed by skeletal site and, in particular, whether these were weaker for the skull compared to other ROI and between whole body and WBLH.
+We therefore assessed in a prospective mother-offspring cohort study whether the associations between anthropometric, body composition and lifestyle factors and BMD differed by skeletal site and, in particular, whether these were weaker for the skull compared to other ROI and between whole-body and WBLH.

-Methods
+1.2 Materials and Methods

-The Southampton Women’s Survey
+1.2.1 The Southampton Women’s Survey